 Better access because of improvements in trade finance and trade agreements, and because of technological developments such as the Internet.
 All of these have greatly increased access to world markets.

 Increased access also means more demand.
-If your company is not competing for a share of the more than 70 percent of the world’s purchasing power found outside the borders of the United States, your competitors will almost certainly be doing so.
+If your company is not competing for a share of more than 70 percent of the world’s purchasing power found outside the borders of the United States, your competitors will almost certainly be doing so.
 You need to join them too.

 Profitability, which surely is the name of the game.
 All sizes of businesses can make profits exporting.
 Sales will tend to grow faster allowing the creation of more and possibly better-paying jobs for employees compared to non-exporting firms.